flpmat/ltsp-cluster-openvz/README.md

 ## Running

-Once you start all containers, in the root server the `/var/log/ltsp-cluster-lbserver.log` log file should look like this:
+Once you start all containers, the `/var/log/ltsp-cluster-lbserver.log` file in the root server should look like this:
 ![LTSP Log](https://github.com/flpmat/LTSP-Cluster-Tutorial/blob/master/images/ltsp-log.png)

 Turn on your Thin Client machine.
 As this computer is not assigned to a node yet, it will show the following screen upon successful boot:
 ![Thin Client Info](https://github.com/flpmat/LTSP-Cluster-Tutorial/blob/master/images/thin-client-info.png)

-Change to
-To add the thin client computer to a node, open the ltsp-cluster center and go to the tab `Nodes`.
+To add the thin client computer to a node, open the ltsp-cluster control center and go to the tab `Nodes`.
 Change to AppServ01 node, select the computer on the list and click on Add to AppServ01:
 ```
 ![Step 1](https://github.com/flpmat/LTSP-Cluster-Tutorial/blob/master/images/add to app 1.png)
 ![Step 2](https://github.com/flpmat/LTSP-Cluster-Tutorial/blob/master/images/move to app 2.png)
 ```
 [Click here](http://google.com) for more detailed instructions.

-#Troubleshoot
+# Troubleshoot

 ## Error on screen_session